ZhgChgLi/mitmproxy-rodo/README.md

-# Rodo - An auto API Record and Replay MITMProxy Script: Your Painless Client-Side Solution for End-to-End Testing
+# Rodo - An auto API Record and Replay MITMProxy Script

 **Rodo is a Python script that extends [Mitmproxy](https://mitmproxy.org) and provides a fast and easy solution for mocking an API server during client-side end-to-end testing.
 It eliminates the need to modify the API architecture or configure a mock server on the server-side.**